DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 "Understood."

-Fairin, who was holding her shamshir in the right hand, responded.
+Farin, who was holding her shamshir in the right hand, responded.

 "Corporal Ashlan, Corporal Saki, how is our rear?"